CISC4080/DP_Knapsack_lab/README.md

 ```
    int Knapsack_tabulation (const vector<Item> & items, int weight_capacity)
 ```
- * Implement DP algorithm using the tabulation approach in the following function, which set **chosen** vector to store the indices of objects chosen that achieves the maximum value.
+   * (Extra credit) Implement DP algorithm using the tabulation approach in the following function, which set **chosen** vector to store the indices of objects chosen that achieves the maximum value.

 ```